 1.)
 Frequent hand-washing throughout the day using warm water and soap and lasting for at least 20 seconds.

 2.)
-Participate in social distancing.
-Avoid crowds, going out, and using public transportation if possible.
+Adhere to the self-isolation order enacted by the state.
+Limit how often you go out to the store, and avoid using public transportation if possible.
 Take special care to avoid those who are strongly at-risk for contracting severe symptoms (the elderly, those with underlying medical conditions like asthma, diabetes, or chemotherapy)

 If you think you have contracted the Coronavirus or are showing symptoms after being exposed to someone with a confirmed case: